ArtNlk/spaghett-weather/README.md

 Includes Qt apps for generating messages and weather conditions

 #### Warning:
-This is an unfinished piece of badly written code.
-Proceed with caution.
+This project is not tested firmly